-In conjunction with the operating budget, the Town annually prepares a capital budget for the upcoming fiscal year and a five year Capital Improvement Plan (CIP) that is used as a guide for future capital expenditures.
+In conjunction with the operating budget, the Town annually prepares a capital budget for the upcoming year and a five year Capital Improvement Plan (CIP) that is used as a guide for future capital expenditures.

-During fiscal year 2013 the Town expended \$5.6 million on governmental activities capital assets consisting mainly of school building renovations and construction, infrastructure improvements, machinery and equipment, vehicles, building and land improvements.
-The business-type activities expended approximately \$2.6 million consisting mainly of additions to the electric plant, sewer pump station improvements, and water storage tank and main improvements.
+During 2014 the Town expended \$1,213,000 on governmental activities capital assets consisting mainly of school building renovations and construction, infrastructure improvements, machinery and equipment, and vehicles.
+The business-type activities expended approximately \$780,000 consisting mainly of additions to the electric plant, sewer pump station improvements, and water infrastructure.

-Outstanding long-term debt of the business type activities, as of June 30, 2013, totaled \$3.2 million, of which \$950,000 related to sewer projects and \$2.2 million related to water projects.
+Outstanding long-term debt of the business type activities, as of June 30, 2014, totaled \$3 million, of which \$885,000 related to sewer projects and \$2.1 million related to water projects.

-The Town also recorded a liability of \$6.2 million in capital assessments payable associated with the construction and renovation of the Bagnell School.
+The Town has also recorded a liability of \$7.0 million in capital assessments payable associated with the construction and renovation of the Bagnell School.